wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

        "message": "Configuration successfully updated"
     }

-It is possible to change other non-RBAC settings such as the duration of JWT tokens, as well as check the current configuration using the ``GET /security/config`` endpoint.
+It is possible to change other non-RBAC settings such as the duration of JWT tokens, as well as to check the current configuration using the ``GET /security/config`` endpoint.
 Additionally, default settings can be restored using the ``DELETE /security/config`` endpoint.

 .. warning::
     All tokens are revoked for security reasons when the RBAC mode is changed.
 It will be necessary to log in and obtain a new token after the change.